wrgr/cppbook/assignments.md

 ### Core Assignment 25 - Activities and Honors List

+The activities and award resume assignment is an important part of your application and is a way to showcase what you have accomplished over the past few years.
+The first draft of the assignment asks you to brainstorm and list everything that you can possibly remember.

+Generally, you should only focus on activities beginning in 9th grade, although if you started an activity earlier, you may list it if it is especially impressive, or if you have been doing the activity for many years (for example:  Basketball, 4th grade – present).
+Generally schools will give much more weight to your high school information.

+In activities, remember to include everything, including jobs, volunteering, church activities, sports, clubs, service trips, and other things you do for fun.
+Remember that things like student government, being in a band/music group, JROTC, cheerleading, etc. all count!

+Prioritize things that you have spent the most time in, and that show leadership.
+You can include planned activities for future years, too!

 #### [](#ca026)

 ### Core Assignment 26 -  Study Skills 3:  Big and Small Rocks